 When it comes to the desktop operating system, many may think Windows is the reigning champion.
 But it’s quite relative to what parameters you take into account to come to that judgment.
 Most, if not all of the online services that we use on Windows are relying on Linux.
 Android, the world’s most popular mobile operating system runs on a Linux kernel.

-So while Windows is a mass market consumer-centric product, what makes it worth buying are the services which rely heavily on a Linux infrastructure.
+So while Windows is a mass-market consumer-centric product, what makes it worth buying are the services that rely heavily on a Linux infrastructure.
 If we start a fanboy war here, there’s not going to be an end to the discussion of which one is the best.
 But for the outsider who doesn’t really care for that fight, it’s worth pointing out the differences.
 This article is going to be helpful for anyone interested in knowing about the differences between Linux and Windows.

 Difference Between Linux and Windows Operating System